lkoelman/bg-cell-models/bgcellmodels/models/striatum/Mahon2000_MSN/README.md

 # Modifications

 The NEURON mod files were downloaded from ModelDB (Mahon) model.
-Parameters were adapted according to the modifications decrived in Corbit, Whalen et al. (2016).
+Parameters were adapted according to the modifications decrived in Corbit, Whalen et al. (2016), i.e. reducing the reversal potential for the leak current from -75 to -90 mV parameter `seg.el_Leakm` for somatic segments).
 Mod files were further adapted by adding function tables for the channel opening/closing rates.